programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 }
 ```

-As one can see from the output above, this cluster contains the same piece of news � a mountain accident which happened in Interlaken on 30 July 1900 � reported by two different newspapers on the very same day with slightly different words.
+As you can see from the output above, this cluster contains the same piece of news — a mountain accident which happened in Interlaken on 30 July 1900 — reported by two different newspapers on the very same day with slightly different words.

-# Using passim's output
+# Using Passim's Output

-Since the usage of text reuse data ultimately depends on the research questions at hand � and there many possible applications of text reuse, as we have seen above � covering how to use `passim`'s output falls beyond the scope of this lesson.
+Since the usage of text reuse data ultimately depends on the research questions at hand — and there many possible applications of text reuse, as we have seen above — covering how to use Passim's output falls beyond the scope of this lesson.

-Code that "does something" with the data output by `passim` can be written in many different programming languages.
+Code that 'does something' with the data output by Passim can be written in many different programming languages.
 Extracted clusters can be used to deduplicate documents in a corpus, or even collate together multiple witnesses of the same text, but this will entirely depend on the research context and specific use case.

-Just to give a hint of where one may want to go next, for those who want to manipulate and further analyse text reuse data in Python, we provide a Jupyter notebook ([`explore-passim-output.ipynb`](https://github.com/impresso/PH-passim-tutorial/blob/master/explore-passim-output.ipynb)) that shows how to import `passim`'s JSON output into a `pandas.DataFrame` and how to analyse the disitribution of text reuse clusters in both uses cases presented above.
-For readers that are not familair with the Python library `pandas`, the PH lesson written by Charlier Harper on [*Visualizing Data with Bokeh and Pandas*](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) is a nice (and required) introductory reading.
+To given an example of where to go next, for those who want to manipulate and further analyse text reuse data in Python, we provide a Jupyter notebook ([`explore-Passim-output.ipynb`](https://github.com/impresso/PH-Passim-tutorial/blob/master/explore-Passim-output.ipynb)) that shows how to import Passim's JSON output into a `pandas.DataFrame` and how to analyse the distribution of text reuse clusters in both uses cases presented above.
+For readers that are not familair with the Python library `pandas`, the *Programming Historian* lesson written by Charlie Harper on [*Visualizing Data with Bokeh and Pandas*](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) is a nice (and required) introductory reading.

-The code contained and explained in the notebook will produce the two plots of Figg.
-3-4, showing how the sizes of text reuse clusters are distributed in the impresso and Bible data respectively.
+The code contained and explained in the notebook will produce the two plots of Figures 3 and 4, showing how the sizes of text reuse clusters are distributed in the impresso and Bible data respectively.

 {% include figure.html filename="plot-impresso.png" caption="Figure 3.
 Distribution of text reuse cluster sizes in the impresso sample data." %}

 {% include figure.html filename="plot-bible.png" caption="Figure 4.
 Distribution of text reuse cluster sizes in the Bible sample data." %}

-As one can see from the plots, in both cases the majority of text reuse clusters contains at most 2 passages; in the impresso sample data, however, there is much more variance in the size of clusters, with 10% of them having a size comprised between 6 and 296 passages, as opposed to the Bible data where the maximum cluster size is 3.
+As you can see from the plots, in both cases the majority of text reuse clusters contains at most two passages.
+In the impresso sample data, however, there is much more variance in the size of clusters, with 10% of them having a size comprised between 6 and 296 passages, as opposed to the Bible data where the maximum cluster size is 3.

 # Further readings

-Finally, we would like to give some bibliographic pointers for those wishing to read further.
-This non-exhaustive list aims at presenting selected publications that describe or make use of text reuse software mentioned in this lesson.

-**passim**
+**Passim**
-- Smith et al. (2015) introduce in detail the text reuse detection algorithm implemented in `passim`;
+- Smith et al. (2015) introduce in detail the text reuse detection algorithm implemented in Passim
-- Cordell (2015) applied `passim` to study text reuse within a large corpus of American newspapers;
+- Cordell (2015) applied Passim to study text reuse within a large corpus of American newspapers

 **textreuse**

-- Vogler et al. (2020) apply the `textreuse` R package \cite{mullen2016} to study the phenomenon of *media concentration* in contemporary journalism;
+- Vogler et al. (2020) apply the `textreuse` R package \cite{mullen2016} to study the phenomenon of *media concentration* in contemporary journalism

 **TRACER**
-- B�chler et al. (2014) explain the algorithms for text reuse detection that are implemented in TRACER;
+- Büchler et al. (2014) explain the algorithms for text reuse detection that are implemented in TRACER;
-- Franzini et al. (2018) use and evaluate TRACER for the extraction of quotations from a Latin text (the *Summa contra Gentiles* of Thomas Aquinas);
+- Franzini et al. (2018) use and evaluate TRACER for the extraction of quotations from a Latin text (the *Summa contra Gentiles* of Thomas Aquinas)

 **BLAST**
-- Vierthaler et al. (2019) use the BLAST alignment algorithm to detect reuse in Chinese texts;
+- Vierthaler et al. (2019) use the BLAST alignment algorithm to detect reuse in Chinese texts
-- Vesanto et al. (2017) and Salmi et al. (2019) apply BLAST to a comprehensive corpus of newspapers published in Finland.
+- Vesanto et al. (2017) and Salmi et al. (2019) apply BLAST to a comprehensive corpus of newspapers published in Finland

 # Acknowledgements

-A sincere thanks goes to Marco B�chler and Ryan Muther for reviewing this lesson, as well as to our colleagues Marten D�ring and David Smith for their constructive feedback on an early version of this tutorial.
+A sincere thanks goes to Marco Büchler and Ryan Muther for reviewing this lesson, as well as to our colleagues Marten Düring and David Smith for their constructive feedback on an early version of this tutorial.
 Additional thanks go to Anna-Maria Sichani for serving as editor.

-The authors warmly thank the newspaper [Le Temps](https://letemps.ch/) � owner of *La Gazette de Lausanne* (GDL) and the *Journal de Gen�ve* (JDG) � and the group [ArcInfo](https://www.arcinfo.ch/) � owner of *L�Impartial* (IMP) and *L�Express* (EXP) �  for accepting to share their data for academic purposes.
+The authors warmly thank the newspaper [Le Temps](https://letemps.ch/) — owner of *La Gazette de Lausanne* (GDL) and the *Journal de Genève* (JDG) — and the group [ArcInfo](https://www.arcinfo.ch/) — owner of *L’Impartial* (IMP) and *L’Express* (EXP) —  for accepting to share their data for academic purposes.

-MR gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso � Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
-SH's work was supported by the European Union�s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
+MR gratefully acknowledges the financial support of the Swiss National Science Foundation (SNSF) for the project [*impresso – Media Monitoring of the Past*](https://impresso-project.ch/) under grant number CR-SII5_173719.
+SH's work was supported by the European Union’s Horizon 2020 research and innovation programme under grant 770299 ([NewsEye](https://www.newseye.eu/)).
 SH was affiliated with the University of Helsinki and the University of Geneva for most of this work, and is currently funded by the project *Towards Computational Lexical Semantic Change Detection* supported by the Swedish Research Council (20192022; dnr 2018-01184).

 # Bibliography

-1. Greta Franzini, Maria Moritz, Marco B�chler, Marco Passarotti.
+1. Greta Franzini, Maria Moritz, Marco Büchler, Marco Passarotti.
 Using and evaluating TRACER for an Index fontium computatus of the Summa contra Gentiles of Thomas Aquinas.
 In *Proceedings of the Fifth Italian Conference on Computational Linguistics (CLiC-it 2018)*.
 (2018).
 [Link](http://ceur-ws.org/Vol-2253/paper22.pdf)
 2. David A. Smith, Ryan Cordell, Abby Mullen.
-Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers. *American Literary History* **27**, E1�E15 Oxford University Press, 2015.
+Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers. *American Literary History* **27**, E1–E15 Oxford University Press, 2015.
 [Link](http://dx.doi.org/10.1093/alh/ajv029)
 3. Ryan Cordell.
-Reprinting Circulation, and the Network Author in Antebellum Newspapers. *American Literary History* **27**, 417�445 Oxford University Press (OUP), 2015.
+Reprinting Circulation, and the Network Author in Antebellum Newspapers. *American Literary History* **27**, 417–445 Oxford University Press (OUP), 2015.
 [Link](http://dx.doi.org/10.1093/alh/ajv028)
 4. Daniel Vogler, Linards Udris, Mark Eisenegger.
-Measuring Media Content Concentration at a Large Scale Using Automated Text Comparisons. *Journalism Studies* **0**, 1�20 Taylor & Francis, 2020.
+Measuring Media Content Concentration at a Large Scale Using Automated Text Comparisons. *Journalism Studies* **0**, 1–20 Taylor & Francis, 2020.
 [Link](http://dx.doi.org/10.1080/1461670x.2020.1761865)
 5. Lincoln Mullen. textreuse: Detect Text Reuse and Document Similarity.
 (2016).
 [Link](https://github.com/ropensci/textreuse)
-6. Marco B�chler, Philip R. Burns, Martin M�ller, Emily Franzini, Greta Franzini.
+6. Marco Büchler, Philip R. Burns, Martin Müller, Emily Franzini, Greta Franzini.
 Towards a Historical Text Re-use Detection.
-221�238 In *Text Mining: From Ontology Learning to Automated Text Processing Applications*.
+221–238 In *Text Mining: From Ontology Learning to Automated Text Processing Applications*.
 Springer International Publishing, 2014.
 [Link](http://dx.doi.org/10.1007/978-3-319-12655-5_11)
 8. Paul Vierthaler, Meet Gelein.
 A BLAST-based, Language-agnostic Text Reuse Algorithm with a MARKUS Implementation and Sequence Alignment Optimized for Large Chinese Corpora. *Journal of Cultural Analytics* (2019).
 [Link](http://dx.doi.org/10.22148/16.034)
 9. Aleksi Vesanto, Asko Nivala, Heli Rantala, Tapio Salakoski, Hannu Salmi, Filip Ginter.
 Applying BLAST to Text Reuse Detection in Finnish Newspapers and Journals, 1771-1910.
-54�58 In *Proceedings of the NoDaLiDa 2017 Workshop on Processing Historical Language*.
-Link�ping University Electronic Press, 2017.
+54–58 In *Proceedings of the NoDaLiDa 2017 Workshop on Processing Historical Language*.
+Linköping University Electronic Press, 2017.
 [Link](https://www.aclweb.org/anthology/W17-0510)
 10. Hannu Salmi, Heli Rantala, Aleksi Vesanto, Filip Ginter.
-The long-term reuse of text in the Finnish press, 1771�1920. **2364**, 394�544 In *CEUR Workshop Proceedings*.
+The long-term reuse of text in the Finnish press, 1771–1920. **2364**, 394–544 In *CEUR Workshop Proceedings*.
 (2019).
 11. Axel J Soto, Abidalrahman Mohammad, Andrew Albert, Aminul Islam, Evangelos Milios, Michael Doyle, Rosane Minghim, Maria Cristina de Oliveira.
 Similarity-Based Support for Text Reuse in Technical Writing.
-97�106 In *Proceedings of the 2015 ACM Symposium on Document Engineering*.
+97–106 In *Proceedings of the 2015 ACM Symposium on Document Engineering*.
 ACM, 2015.
 [Link](http://dx.doi.org/10.1145/2682571.2797068)
 12. Alexandra Schofield, Laure Thompson, David Mimno.
 Quantifying the Effects of Text Duplication on Semantic Models.
-2737�2747 In *Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing*.
+2737–2747 In *Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing*.
 Association for Computational Linguistics, 2017.
 [Link](http://dx.doi.org/10.18653/v1/D17-1290)
-13. Matteo Romanello, Aur�lien Berra, Alexandra Trachsel.
+13. Matteo Romanello, Aurélien Berra, Alexandra Trachsel.
 Rethinking Text Reuse as Digital Classicists. *Digital Humanities conference*, 2014.
 [Link](http://dharchive.org/paper/DH2014/Panel-106.xml)